UI Packages

 Requirements for UI packages

 • UIs are not required to support both OpenRC and systemd.
 While it is recommended to support both to allow user choice, it is up to the UI maintainers whether they support a service manager or not.
+Declaring which service managers are supported and which is the default is done via APKBUILD options.

 • UIs shall work out-of-the-box on first initialization, meaning that they should not require user intervention to start or require external configuration.